YANTRA MANTRA TANTRA MUDRA HYMNS & STOTRAM AARTI & BHAJAN HINDU FESTIVITIES

 Earth Static, Earth

-Masculine, Fire Espression
+Masculine, Fire Expression

 Female, Water Creation, Clockwise movement